asciinema/asciinema-server/app/views/docs/config.html.md

 asciinema uses a config file to keep API token and user settings.
 In most cases the location of this file is `$HOME/.config/asciinema/config`.

-When you first run `asciinema`, local API token is generated (UUID) and saved in the file (unless the file already exists).
-It looks like this:
+*NOTE!
+When you first run `asciinema`, local API token is generated (UUID) and saved in the file (unless the file already exists).*

+The auto-generated, minimal config file looks like this:

     [api]
-    token = d5a2dce4-173f-45b2-a405-ac33d7b70c5f
+    token = <your-api-token-here>

 There are several options you can set in this file.
 Here's a config with all available options set:

     [api]
-    token = d5a2dce4-173f-45b2-a405-ac33d7b70c5f
+    token = <your-api-token-here>
     url = https://asciinema.example.com

     [record]